-- 7.2 The Exeter and Heart of Devon Growth Board was established in 2006 and has worked in a proactive manner to bring forward and support the major growth programme centred on Exeter.
-Close working between Exeter City Council (ECC), East Devon District Council (EDDC), Teignbridge District Council (TDC), and Devon Country Council (DCC) ensures that development comes forward in a comprehensive and sustainable manner. - 7.3 The Heart of the South West Local Enterprise Partnership (LEP) was formed under the leadership of the private sector supported by the local authorities from Devon, Plymouth, Somerset and Torbay and the areas' District Councils in June 2011.
-The City has continued to work closely with the LEP since its inception. - 7.4 The following working groups have been established to ensure strategic issues are addressed cross boundary: - Devon Planning Officers Group (DPOG) A long established group that addresses strategic issues that require a common understanding, initiates work that can be most effectively be undertaken jointly, and enables authorities to exchange best practice across Devon. - Low Carbon Task Force (established in 2011) Members include ECC, EDDC, TDC and DCC, plus other organisations.
-This collaborative and innovative partnership between public and private sectors seeks to address cross boundary issues in a manner that reduces energy consumption/costs, increases energy efficiency and promotes transition to a low carbon economy. - Exeter Highways and Traffic Orders Committee (HaTOC) a longestablished joint committee of DCC and ECC members which deals with highway and other transport schemes. - Devon & Exeter Rail Project Working Party a long-established working party of members of DCC and various Devon districts (including three members of ECC).
-In particular it is working to promote the new rail stations which feature in our Core Strategy policies. - Exeter Walking & Cycling Steering Group (established in 2011) a group of officers from ECC and DCC plus a representative of Sustrans, which promotes a programme of improvements to walking and cycling infrastructure. - The Smart Cities Group comprises local authorities, Local Enterprise Partnership (LEP), University of Exeter, IBM, Eon, Met Office and has been set up to look at how technology can help ensure efficiency in energy and health. - District Heating Group Exeter City Council is working with the University of Exeter, Royal Devon and Exeter NHS Foundation Trust, Devon County Council, and Teignbridge District Council, with support and funding from DECC, to develop the district energy proposals and deliver the aims of Core Strategy Policy CP13: "Decentralised energy networks" where such networks require public sector support.
+7.2 The Exeter and Heart of Devon Growth Board was established in 2006 and has worked in a proactive manner to bring forward and support the major growth programme centred on Exeter.
+Close working between Exeter City Council (ECC), East Devon District Council (EDDC), Teignbridge District Council (TDC), and Devon Country Council (DCC) ensures that development comes forward in a comprehensive and sustainable manner.

+7.3 The Heart of the South West Local Enterprise Partnership (LEP) was formed under the leadership of the private sector supported by the local authorities from Devon, Plymouth, Somerset and Torbay and the areas' District Councils in June 2011.
+The City has continued to work closely with the LEP since its inception.

+7.4 The following working groups have been established to ensure strategic issues are addressed cross boundary:

+• Devon Planning Officers Group (DPOG) - A long established group that addresses strategic issues that require a common understanding, initiates work that can be most effectively be undertaken jointly, and enables authorities to exchange best practice across Devon.

+• Low Carbon Task Force (established in 2011) - Members include ECC, EDDC, TDC and DCC, plus other organisations.
+This collaborative and innovative partnership between public and private sectors seeks to address cross boundary issues in a manner that reduces energy consumption/costs, increases energy efficiency and promotes transition to a low carbon economy.

+• The Exeter Board, which met for the first time on 24 July 2012, comprises Exeter's nine Devon County Councillors and five members of Exeter City Council.
+The board takes a joint working approach to resolve strategic issues.

+• Exeter Highways and Traffic Orders Committee (HaTOC) - a long-established joint committee of DCC and ECC members which deals with highway and other transport schemes.

+• Devon & Exeter Rail Project Working Party - a long-established working party of members of DCC and various Devon districts (including three members of ECC).
+In particular it is working to promote the new rail stations which feature in our Core Strategy policies.

+• Exeter Walking & Cycling Steering Group (established in 2011) - a group of officers from ECC and DCC plus a representative of Sustrans, which promotes a programme of improvements to walking and cycling infrastructure.

+• The Smart Cities Group - comprises local authorities, Local Enterprise Partnership (LEP), University of Exeter, IBM, Eon, Met Office and has been set up to look at how technology can help ensure efficiency in energy and health.

+• District Heating Group - Exeter City Council is working with the University of Exeter, Royal Devon and Exeter NHS Foundation Trust, Devon County Council, and Teignbridge District Council, with support and funding from DECC, to develop the district energy proposals and deliver the aims of Core Strategy Policy CP13: "Decentralised energy networks" where such networks require public sector support.

+• Project Boards for strategic projects - Exeter City Council is currently represented (along with DCC) on project boards to develop a new bus station in the City Centre and a park and ride site at Alphington/Ide interchange, in accordance with policy CP9.

+• The Teignbridge Urban Extensions Delivery Project Board is a coordinating board responsible for the delivery of various strategic sites within Teignbridge District Council.
+Exeter City Council is represented on the Board, together with Devon County Council and the Homes and Communities Agency.

+• The Green Infrastructure Board champions the delivery of GI in the Exeter & East Devon Growth Point and was established in 2013.
+It includes member representation from Teignbridge, Exeter and East Devon local authorities, plus officer representation from Devon County Council, Environment Agency, Natural England, Devon Wildlife Trust, and the National Trust.